andiweli/stouyapi/HOWTO-SETUP.md

 DocumentRoot /var/www/html
 ```

 That line basically tells apache where the site's files are.
-I chose to leave my files in the following path:
+For our little server the files in the following path:
 ```
 DocumentRoot /srv/stouyapi/www
 ```